sdkman/sdkman-extensions/README.md

     gvm switch grails

-To install all the commands in this project:
+To install all the commands in this project into `GVM_HOME`:

     gradle install